Fellow and Tutor in Physics

 Sam M. Vinko

-• I am a University Research Fellow of the Royal Society with Associate Professor status in the Department of Physics.
+• I am a Professor of Physics in the Department of Physics.

 • I use x-ray free-electron lasers to create and study extreme states of matter present in the interior of (exo)planets and stars.